12th QSC General Assembly in Leiden

 Abstracts

-Kshiti Sneh Rai (LION, Leiden University) - Certification and Optimization of the Spectral Gap for Enhanced
+Kshiti Sneh Rai (LION, Leiden University) - Certification and optimization of the spectral gap and its applications

 Jan A. Krzywda (LIACS, Leiden University)